L4rryToru4n/BEJS-fgabatch2-AdelbertusLarry-ChallengeChapter02/README.md

 or download the project then extract the .zip file.

 ## Usage Instructions
 After downloading or cloning the repository, open the directory project using a browser and type `index.html` to view the program.
-For performing a calculation, input any numbers in the input box then either click `Tambah Saldo` button or `Kurangi Saldo` button.
+For performing a calculation, click either the `Tambah Saldo` or `Kurangi Saldo` button and input any numbers inside the input box then enter.
 The result should be then displayed above the input elements.